Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: Introduction

-\emph{Introduction.--} Quantum sensors have emerged as tools for detecting magnetic signals in different regimes, spanning pure and applied science~\cite{Degen17}.
+Quantum sensors have emerged as tools for detecting magnetic signals in different regimes, spanning pure and applied science~\cite{Degen17}.
 Notably, in the realm of nuclear magnetic resonance (NMR) spectroscopy~\cite{Abragam61,Levitt08}, conventional inductive detection techniques struggle with inherent low sensitivity, limiting their application to millimetre sized samples~\cite{Allert22}.
 On the contrary, quantum sensor-based NMR shows great potential for applications involving minimal sample sizes~\cite{GlennBucher2018, Schmitt2017, Allert22, Degen2014, Briegel2024} such as high-throughput chemistry~\cite{Whitesides2006, Mennen2019}, single-cell biology~\cite{Neuling2023}, and two-dimensional material science~\cite{Gibertini2019}.
 In this context, nitrogen-vacancy (NV) color defects in diamond~\cite{Doherty13, Degen2014, Allert22} have gained popularity owing to their performance at ambient conditions, making microscale ensembles of NVs a viable solution to investigate picoliter samples via NMR techniques.

 Recently, efforts have concentrated on synthesizing diamonds with a large NV concentration to further enhance NV-based NMR sensitivity~\cite{Chakraborty2019, Hughes2024, Healey2021, Dhungel2024, Choi2020, droid, Zhou2023, Tyler2023, Arunkumar2023, Zhou2024}.
-This strategy lowers the system's noise floor, resulting in a higher signal-to-noise ratio (SNR)~\cite{Taylor2008, Barry2020}.
-In light of this, researchers are designing various mechanisms based on dynamical decoupling techniques (DD) to mitigate detrimental dipole-dipole interactions in highly NV-doped diamonds~\cite{Choi2020, Zhou2023, Tyler2023, Arunkumar2023, Oon2024}.
-However, these techniques are not extrapolable to the high-field regime, which is the optimal for operation, as elevated fields amplify the sample-emitted signal due to increased nuclear thermal polarization~\cite{AERIS, DRACAERIS, J_INSECT, Solid_state, Meinel2023}.
+Having more NV centers lowers the system's noise floor, resulting in a higher signal-to-noise ratio (SNR)~\cite{Taylor2008, Barry2020}.
+In light of this, researchers are designing various mechanisms based on dynamical decoupling techniques (DD) to mitigate detrimental dipole-dipole interactions that arise in highly NV-doped diamonds~\cite{Choi2020, Zhou2023, Tyler2023, Arunkumar2023, Oon2024}.
+However, these techniques do not extend to the high-field regime, which is a particularly relevant domain for various applications.
+Among other benefits, elevated fields amplify the sample-emitted signal due to increased nuclear thermal polarization and also improve the spectral resolution of chemical shifts~\cite{AERIS, DRACAERIS, J_INSECT, Solid_state, Meinel2023}.